mwhitesi/apl_assignment/README.md

 ### Part 6b

 My planned workflow would generate a final HTML report that would summerize per sample aggreement between the NGS and PCR variant calling methods.
-To notify potential issues, the report could contain conditional a warning section at the top of the report that would highlight problematic cases.
-If immediate notification
+To notify potential issues, the report could contain a warning section at the top of the report that would highlight problematic cases.
+If immediate notification is needed, an email alert could be triggered from the snakemake workflow script: `shell("mail -s "an error occurred" youremail@provider.com < {log}")`

 ## Question 7